 Judicial Board hearings shall be de novo, without regard to any matter previously developed in informal proceedings, and no decision about responsibility in a case shall be made on evidence other than that presented at the hearing.

 The Chair shall schedule a hearing to be held as soon as possible, but no sooner than three weekdays following delivery of the written charge to the accused.
-The accused shall present to the Associate Dean of Students a written, point-by-point response to the charges at least 24 hours before the hearing.
+The accused shall present to the Director of Community Standards a written, point-by-point response to the charges at least 24 hours before the hearing.
 The student's advisor and all witnesses to be brought to testify should be identified in this statement.

-Normally, the Director of Campus Safety, or another College employee designated by the Associate Dean of Students, will act as complainant and bear primary responsibility for presenting the case against the accused.
+Normally, the Director of Campus Safety, or another College employee designated by the Director of Community Standards, will act as complainant and bear primary responsibility for presenting the case against the accused.
 This does not preclude the right of the person lodging the complaint to act as sole complainant or co-complainant with the College.

 Hearings are closed to observers.
 Neither party may have an attorney present at the hearing.